mvelosop/blog/content/posts/building-elegant-applications-aspnet-mvc-core-2-bootstrap-4-coreui.md

 2. Add "src" solution folder

-3. Rigth now your solution should look like this:
+3. Right now your solution should look like this:

 {{<image src="/posts/images/devenv_2017-10-31_17-06-44.png">}}